 However, please note that there is a charge for the licenced commercial re-use of HER data, such as the use of the data by an archaeological contractor/consultant undertaking archaeological work in advance of a development.
 Details of charges can be found here.
-When contacting the HER for information it is advisable to submit a plan or map showing the location of the area of interest and the required study area.
+When contacting the HER for information please submit a plan or map showing the location of the proposed development and the required study area.

 Academic researchers are encouraged to read the Association of Local Government Officers advice note Historic Environment Record Services and Research Projects in England.

 Other background information such as maps, aerial photographs and reports are available to view by visiting the HER office (by prior appointment only).

 All HER information provided for re-use is issued under licence.
 Details of this licence can be found here.

 The Devon Historic Environment Record (or HER) is a record of the known archaeology and historic environment for the county of Devon.
 It includes a record of archaeological sites, historic buildings and historic landscapes which we currently know to exist within the county, as well as a vast range of other related information.

 The Devon HER contains over 70,000 records of:

 - Archaeological monuments (e.g. prehistoric flint finds, hillforts and field systems, Roman roads, medieval fortifications, significant placenames, sites of palaeoenvironmental importance, Second World War defensive sites, etc.)

 - Archaeological events (excavations, archaeological assessments, geophysical surveys, etc.)

 - Historic maps